adityasaky/gittuf-ndss-eval/README.md

 Developer 1 then attempts to add another rule without developer 2's agreement, which causes verification to fail.

-### Experiment 2
+### Experiment 2 - Delegations

 This epxeriment simulates utilization of gittuf's delegations feature.

 First, a repository owner defines a policy and delegates authority to make changes to the `main` branch to developer 1.
-Developer 1 then attempts to delegate access to the `feature` branch to developer 2.
+Developer 1 then (without authorization) delegates access to the `feature` branch to developer 2.
+Developer 2 then makes a change to the `feature` branch.

-When the repository owner attempts to verify the changes made to policy and branches, gittuf alerts them to the unathorized changes.
+When the developer attempts to verify the changes made to policy and branches, gittuf alerts them to the unathorized changes.

 ### Experiment 3 - RSL Divergence